Nostalgia Marketing: How Powerful is it?

-The word “” comes from Ancient Greek via New Latin and it roughly translates into “the pain of being far away from home”.
+The word “nostalgia” comes from Ancient Greek via New Latin and it roughly translates into “the pain of being far away from home”.
 To wish for something to come back.

 Krystine Batcho, PhD, a professor of psychology at LeMoyne College and a licensed psychologist spoke to the American Psychological Institution about nostalgia.
-She mentioned that it helps us including the people we were with, the relationships we built, and the memories we made.
-This in turn, enables us to compare who we are now to what has been, which then, gives us a clearer picture of who we want to be in the future.
+She mentioned that it helps us connect with our past selves including the people we were with, the relationships we built, and the memories we made.
+This, in turn, enables us to compare who we are now to what has been, which then, gives us a clearer picture of who we want to be in the future.

 Nostalgia is powerful.
 It immediately triggers some form of emotion from the individual which means that it will catch their attention.
 In the world of marketing, what do you think is one of the most important things to be considered when showcasing a product, service, idea, or brand?